greg-nagy/zaino/CONTRIBUTING.md

 ## How to Contribute
 Code and documentation are very helpful and the lifeblood of Free Software.
 To merge in code to this repo, one will have to have a [GitHub account](https://docs.github.com/en/account-and-profile).

-Code, being Rust, should be formatted using `rustfmt` and applying the `clippy` suggestions.
+Code, being Rust, must be formatted using `rustfmt` and applying the `clippy` suggestions.
-For convenience, there are two scripts included in the `utils` directory which run these tools and remove trailing whitespaces.
+For convenience, there are scripts included in the `utils` directory which run these tools and remove trailing whitespaces.
 From the project's workspace root, you can run `./utils/precommit-check.sh`

 In general, PRs should be opened against [the `dev` branch](https://github.com/zingolabs/zaino/tree/dev).